-President John Hanson was not only the first President of the United States - he is the Nation’s first constitutional President of the United States of America.
+President John Hanson was not only the first President of the United States - he was elected for his sacrifice and significant contributions to win the American Revolutionary War while becoming the Nation’s first constitutional President of the United States of America.

 Although George Washington was elected as the first President of the second adopted constitution of today, John Hanson has never received the honor to be elected under the first and original United States Constitution.
-It’s a bit surprising when you consider the fact that George Washington was elected by only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
-Only President John Hanson met the terms and definitions of the original United States Constitution to become the first President of the United States of America.
+It’s a bit surprising when you consider the fact that John Hanson was elected immediately after the defeat of the British Army and the birth of the Nation.
+More surprising is the fact that George Washington was elected under the participation of only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
+Only President John Hanson met the terms and definitions of the original United States Constitution to become the first President of the United States of America commencing with the operation of the Nations first government.

 As the American Revolution was ending, the

 de facto government of the Continental Congress I and II came to an end by the ratification of the first constitution on March 1, 1781.
-The nation’s representatives formed the Congress Assembled as the body of Congress is called today and the final Battle of Yorktown brought an end to British control that October with the surrender of Lord Cornwallis.
+The nation’s representatives formed the Congress Assembled as the body of Congress is called today and the final Battle of Yorktown brought an end to British control that October with the surrender of Lord Cornwallis and the British Army.

 I suspect that many individuals assume the history taught has always been the absolute truth when so many in numbers are in agreement to what is accepted.
 A good example is the Snopes.com site that is known for telling its readers what is true and what is false.
 Snopes.com tells us John Hanson could not be the first President when the office of the President did not exist.
 The only problem is - it did and Snopes never did the research.
 Article IX of the first constitution gives the terms to the office of the President.
 As for this article on John Hanson, my investigative research and discoveries delivers history from a different prospective while reading all documents as they are written.
 My intent is simply to give honor where honor is due to those who died and gave it their all.